-The preparation of the IDP and Budget processes are regulated by the Municipal Systems Act, No 32 of 2000 and the Municipal Finance Management Act, No 56 of 2003.
+The preparation of the IDP and Budget processes is regulated by the Municipal Systems Act, No 32 of 2000 and the Municipal Finance Management Act, No 56 of 2003.
 This is to ensure certain minimum quality standards of the integrated development planning and budget process and proper coordination between and within the spheres of government.

-As the IDP is a legislative requirement it has a legal status and it supersedes all other plans that guide development at local level.
+As the IDP is a legislative requirement it has legal status, and it supersedes all other plans that guide development at local level.